ASproson/react-animal-farm/README.md

 > Backend: [http://localhost:8080/](http://localhost:8080/)

-Enter a search term and call the backend server to retrieve data.
-Previous query is stored locally in the browser to persist even through refreshing using `localStorage`.
+Enter a search term and call the backend server to retrieve data

+Previous query is stored locally in the browser to persist even through refreshing using `localStorage`